This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 The extension pack version needs to match your program version.

-Click the “all supported platforms” link, download it, check the signature if you are inclined, double click the file to install.
+Click the “all supported platforms” link, download it, check the signature if you are inclined, and double-click the file to install.

 Run updates on Linux.